bluesky/bluesky-queueserver/docs/source/tutorials.rst

 The manager and environment state is ``'idle'``, which means that users are free to run plans or foreground tasks without waiting for the background tasks to complete.
-Background tasks can also be started while plans or forground tasks are running.
+Background tasks can also be started while plans or foreground tasks are running.
 Try running the function as a foreground task.
 Also try running a plan while the function is running.
 Also try running one or multiple copies of the function while a plan or a foreground task is running.